 Shirley is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of New York.
 With a population of 25,753 people and four constituent neighborhoods, Shirley is the 50th largest community in New York.

 Shirley is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Shirley is a somewhat ethnically-diverse town.
+Shirley is an extremely ethnically-diverse town.
 The people who call Shirley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Shirley residents report their race to be White, followed by Black or African-American.
 Shirley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.49% of the town’s residents.
+People of Hispanic or Latino origin account for 18.78% of the town’s residents.
 Important ancestries of people in Shirley include Irish, German, Polish, and English.